strikoder/NagoyaSpray/README.md

 ## Shoutout

 Props to [spraygen](https://github.com/3ndG4me/spraygen) for inspiration.
 This is basically the diet version - same idea, way less calories.
+Key differences: we capitalize words and let you add special characters at the start, end, or both.
+The thing you actually need for a CTF/exam environment.

 ---